Adam-Marx/scheduler/README.md

 This entailed using unit tests, integration testing, as well as end-to-end testing with Cypress, the last of which was brand new to me.

-The files have a 98% testing coverage score.
+The files have a 98% testing coverage score, with 7 test suites and 44 tests.

 ## Setup